thepassle/custom-elements-ssr/README.md

 Additionally the `ElementRenderer` for vanilla custom elements is a little bit different from Lit elements.

+## Limitations

+Linkedom has decent support for custom elements, but there is some functionality missing, like for example HTMLSlotElements `assignedNodes()` method.
+There is an open issue [here](https://github.com/WebReflection/linkedom/issues/131).

 ## @lit-labs/ssr usage

 Import the ElementRenderer: